flaf/miscellaneous/puppet/modules/monitoring/README.md

 will be not defined in the host-block of the host.
 It will be defined in a dedicated dummy host.
 It's the same for DNS checks.
-The default value of this parameter is `{}` ie no exta informations added.
+The default value of this parameter is `{}` ie no extra informations added.
 Currently, this hash parameter can accept only 3 keys:

 * `ipmi_address` whose its value is a string (in fact a it's